hack3ric/abel/README.md

 # Hive

+*Hive is currently being rewritten.
+For Hive prior to rewriting, see https://github.com/hackerer1c/hive-archive.*

-Hive is a Lua microservices framework written in Rust.
+A Lua microservices framework written in Rust.

+Hive **requires** nightly Rust to build and run.